CFTC regulator says open to narrowing automatic trading rule

-WASHINGTON Timothy Massad, the chair of the Commodities and Futures Trading Commission, on Monday said he was willing to narrow a proposal that would govern automated trading.
+WASHINGTON (Reuters) - Timothy Massad, the chair of the Commodities and Futures Trading Commission, on Monday said he was willing to narrow a proposal that would govern automated trading.

 Massad said he stands behind the idea of adding regulations on automated trading but that some industry concerns about the scope were valid.